Isaiah-Essien/clustering_sound_dr_pca/README.md

 Isaiah Edem Essien

 License:
-This project is open-source and can be used for educational and research purposes with reference to the Author mentioned Aboved and the Instution African leadership University, Kigali Rwanda.
+This project is open-source and can be used for educational and research purposes with reference to the Author mentioned Above and the Instution African leadership University, Kigali Rwanda.